ska-sa/aiokatcp/doc/server/tutorial.rst

-To provide a sensor which has its reading derived from that of a set of other sensors, such as a total, average or general "device status" sensor, subclass :class:`.AggregateSensor`, and implement :func:`.!update_aggregate` to compute the sensor reading from changes in sensor values.
+To provide a sensor which has its reading derived from that of a set of other sensors, such as a total, average or general "device status" sensor, subclass :class:`.AggregateSensor`, and implement :meth:`~.AggregateSensor.update_aggregate` to compute the sensor reading from changes in sensor values.

-In order to avoid circular references, a :func:`!filter_aggregate` method is provided which excludes the aggregate sensor itself from operations that happen on the target sensor set.
+In order to avoid circular references, a :meth:`~.AggregateSensor.filter_aggregate` method is provided which excludes the aggregate sensor itself from operations that happen on the target sensor set.
 However, the user may wish to include more complex logic than this, such as to include only integer datatypes or to exclude other aggregate sensors.
 In this case, the method can be overridden.

 For example: